Is the Skin on Your Hands Chapped and Painful?

 Healing Night Treatment for Severely Chapped Hand Skin

-What should you do if your dry, cracked hands are already severely chapped?
+What should you do to protect your dry, cracked hands if they are already severely chapped?

 If you have chapped hands, you need to protect them from further irritation.
 This means wearing rubber gloves when you are touching irritating things like dish soap, house cleaners and even some foods like tomatoes, citrus etc.